betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 ## How this compares with Rust

 Discussions about C++ memory safety do not exist in a vacuum and almost always involves arguments for and against migrating C++ software to *The Rust Programming Language*.<sup>[18]</sup>
-In Rust, ownership, borrowing, and slices are presented as core language mechanisms that enforce memory safety at compile time for safe Rust.
+In Rust, ownership, borrowing, and slices are presented as core language mechanisms that enforce memory safety at compile time without need for runtime garbage collection.
 Unsafe operations are still possible, but they are pushed into explicitly marked `unsafe` regions.
 Rust software is memory safe by construction if it compiles, but still requires runtime checks for certain operations like array bounds indexing (where the values of the indexes can't be proven to be in bounds at compile-time).